webhooksite/docs/docs/api/about.md

 * [Create a Webhook.site URL](/api/tokens.html#create-token)
 * [Fetch or search data sent to a Webhook.site URL](/api/requests.html#get-requests)

+## MCP Servers

+If you'd like to make it easier for your AI to interact with Webhook.site, the following user-contributed MCP Servers are available.
+Note that Webhook.site is not responsible for 3rd party software.

+* Webhook.site FastMCP by @js-cohn: https://github.com/js-cohn/Webhook.site-FastMCP
+* Webhook.site MCP Server by @zebbern: https://github.com/zebbern/webhook-mcp-server

 ## Things to Note

 * In this documentation, replaceable URL parameters are highlighted.<br> For example, <code><span class="url-param">tokenId</span></code> indicates a parameter that *must* be replaced with a token ID.